xordspar0/squirrelbot/README.md

 ### Configuration with a YAML file

 All command line options can also be set in a YAML config file (command line options override config file options).
-By default, SquirrelBot looks for the config file at `/etc/squirrelbot/config.yaml`
+By default, Squirrelbot looks for the config file at `/etc/squirrelbot/config.yaml`

 Here is an example config file: